-Loading the OTS plug-in

-There are two ways in which the OTS plug-in can be loaded:

-- 1. Explicitly adding the plug-in name "ots" to the configuration variable orb plugins.
-For example: orb plugins = [..., "ots"]; - Setting the configuration variable initial_references:TransactionCurrent:plugin to the value "ots".
-This causes the OTS plug-in to be loaded when resolve initial references("TransactionCurrent") is called.
+Loading the OTS plug-in There are two ways in which the OTS plug-in can be loaded: 1.
+Explicitly adding the plug-in name "ots" to the orb_plugins configuration variable.
+For example: orb_plugins = [, "ots"]; 2.
+Setting the initial_references:TransactionCurrent:plugin configuration variable to the value "ots".
+This causes the OTS plug-in to be loaded when resolve_initial_references("TransactionCurrent") is called.

 When using this way, resolve_initial_references() should be called immediately after ORB_init() has been called and before any transaction POAs are created.

 When the OTS plug-in is initialized it obtains a reference to a transaction factory object by calling resolve_initial_references("TransactionFactory").
-So changing which transaction manager to use is just a matter of using configuration to change the outcome of resolve initial references().
+So changing which transaction manager to use is just a matter of using configuration to change the outcome of resolve_initial_references().